xJustin/xJustin/README.md

 - 🔭 I’m currently working full time at Red Hat
-- 🌱 I’m trying to learn Python
+- 🌱 I’m learning new things
 - 👯 I’m looking to collaborate on more open source docs.
 - 💬 Ask me about FPV quads
 - 📫 How to reach me: email